WillPowellUk/irl-180-day-check/README.md

 ### Graph
 Visualizes:
-- "Days at home" in each 365-day period
+- "Days in UK" in each 365-day period
 - Red dashed line at 180 days (legal minimum)
 - Orange dotted line at 215 days (150 days abroad threshold)